-NRC's other information contains a wide range of information, some of which is not directly related to the financial statements.
+The NRC's other information contains a wide range of information, some of which is not directly related to the financial statements.
 This information is presented for purposes of additional analysis and is not a required part of the financial statements or the RSI.
 We read the other information included with the financial statements in order to identify material inconsistencies, if any, with the audited financial statements.
-Our audit was conducted for the purpose of forming an opinion on NRC's financial statements.
+In addition, management has included references to information on websites or other data outside the Agency Financial Report (AFR).
+Our audits were conducted for the purpose of forming an opinion on NRC's financial statements.
 We did not audit and do not express an opinion or provide any assurance on the other information.